Profile: Toronto Mayor Rob Ford

 Asked whether she thought her brother was an alcoholic, she responded, "It depends on what you consider an alcoholic."

 In April 2014, Mr Ford officially kicked off his re-election campaign.
-He will face four challengers in the 27 October election.
+He had four challengers in the 27 October election.

-Allegations have also surfaced in police documents that Mr Ford used racially abusive language, threatened staff, sexually propositioned a female colleague, and snorted cocaine in a restaurant.
+Allegations have also surfaced in police documents that Mr Ford threatened a fellow high-school football coach, used racially abusive language, threatened staff, sexually propositioned a female colleague, and snorted cocaine in a restaurant.
 The mayor has denied all of it.